wadejong/Summer-School-Materials/Tuesday-afternoon/README.md

 |`MPI_MAXLOC`    |max value and location|float|
 |`MPI_MINLOC`    |min value and location|float|

+### Exercise

+In [`exercises/pi_seq.cc`](https://github.com/wadejong/Summer-School-Materials/blob/master/Tuesday-afternoon/exercises/pi_seq.cc) is a (now traditional) Monte Carlo program to compute the value of pi.
+Make it run in parallel using broadcast and reduce.
+Increase the number of points to demonstrate a speedup.

+We will walk through the solution together since this is an important example.

 ### Exercise:

 In [`exercises/trapezoid_seq.cc`](https://github.com/wadejong/Summer-School-Materials/blob/master/Tuesday-afternoon/exercises/trapezoid_seq.cc) is a sequential program that uses the trapezoid rule to estimate the value of the integral